slutzo/saucepan/README.md

 Instead of having a single generic directory for your roms, bezels, and boxart, you can create separate directories for each different target platform.
-For example, if you want to put all of your MAME2010 resources in their own location, you can create any of the following three directories:
+For example, if you want to put all of your MAME2010 resources in their own location, you can create any of the following directories:

 * resources/bezels_mame2010
 * resources/boxart_mame2010
 * resources/roms_mame2010
+* resources/samples_mame2010

 If saucepan detects that you are trying to create a MAME2010 UCE, it will first look for resources in these directories (if they exist).
 If it doesn't find what it's looking for in the platform-specific